Jasper Becker: Publications

 Becker has published both reportage and commentary for many news publications, including The New York Times, the International Herald Tribune, The Wall Street Journal, The Washington Post, The Globe and Mail in Canada, Business Week, the London Review of Books and the Times Literary Supplement.

 Commentator

 He is considered an expert in Asian politics, and has appeared as a commentator on CNN and the BBC.
 American television networks often use him as a guest expert.
 He discussed the Tiananmen Square protests of 1989 with CBS's 60 Minutes and North Korea on ABC's Nightline with Ted Koppel, Primetime Live with Diane Sawyer, and ABC World News Tonight with Peter Jennings.

 Political career

 Between 2015 and 2019, Becker was elected as a Conservative councillor for the Widcombe ward of Bath and North East Somerset Council.
+He stood again, unsuccessfully, at the 2023 Bath and North East Somerset Council election in the Odd Down ward, finishing third with 367 votes (20.4%).